MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/isolate-model-app-issues.md

 * Custom script

-## Find out if an issue is with getting data or showing data
+## Find out if the issue occurs when getting data or showing data

 When data is not showing correctly in an app, it could either be a server issue in providing the data, or an app issue in processing and displaying it.
 To narrow down the cause, you can try [general methods for isolating the problematic layer](isolate-common-issues.md#data-issues).